gbprod/none-ls-ecs.nvim/README.md

 # none-ls-ecs.nvim

-This plugin for [none-ls.nvim](https://github.com/nvimtools/none-ls.nvim) allows to use PHP [Easy coding standard](https://github.com/easy-coding-standard/easy-coding-standard) formatter in Neovim with none-ls.nvim.
+This plugin is a source for [none-ls.nvim](https://github.com/nvimtools/none-ls.nvim) allows to use PHP [Easy coding standard](https://github.com/easy-coding-standard/easy-coding-standard) formatter in Neovim with none-ls.nvim.